shanemcmiken/RBC_3ways/README.md

-# RBC_3ways
-I solve the RBC model using 3 methods.
+# Solve RBC model using Value function iteration, Projection and Perturbation methods

+# Author

+- Shane McMiken (Boston College, 2021)

+# License

+This project is licensed under the MIT License.